 Ven.
 Augustus Tolton

 While not yet canonized, Ven.
 Augustus Tolton is on the path towards sainthood.
-He was the first-known black Catholic priest in the United States after his ordination in 1886.
+He was the first-known black Catholic priest in the United States after his 1886 ordination.

 He needs one miracle to be named “blessed”!

-Prayer for intercession & canonization of Ven.
+Prayer for intercession and canonization of Ven.
 Augustus Tolton:

 “O God, we give you thanks for your servant and priest, Fr.
 Augustus Tolton, who labored among us in times of contradiction, times that were both beautiful and paradoxical.